John Robarts: Later life

 After retiring from office, Robarts co-chaired the Task Force on Canadian Unity with Jean-Luc Pépin, and joined a Toronto law firm as well as the boards of directors of several major corporations.

 He served as chancellor of the University of Western Ontario from 1971 to 1976.
 He served as chancellor of York University from 1977 to 1982.

 Robarts and his wife divorced in the early seventies, and he remarried to a woman 28 years his junior.

 Robarts died by suicide on October 18, 1982.
 He had been suffering from depression as a result of the 1977 suicide of his son, Timothy, and a series of debilitating strokes.

-He is buried in St. James Cemetery, in Toronto.
+He was given a state funeral at St. Paul's Anglican Church in Toronto.
+He is buried in St. James Cemetery.

 Legacy

 The Robarts Centre for Canadian Studies at York University was founded in 1984 in his name.
 The John P. Robarts Research Institute (renamed The Robarts Research Institute in 2005) at the University of Western Ontario was officially opened in 1986.
 Also in London is the Robarts School for the Deaf, and the John P. Robarts elementary school.
 The 16-storey John P. Robarts Research Library at the University of Toronto is also named in his honour.